 Do your kids really like them?
 Aren’t they bored?

-I introduced our Gathering placemats to my kids in May of this year and I was blown away at how much they enjoyed them!
+I introduced our Gathering placemats to my kids three years ago and I was blown away at how much they enjoyed them!
 They would choose favorites and

 fight learn to trade well with one another throughout the month.
 They would start to memorize poetry, Bible verses, and hymns without effort!